 The Deadly Counterfeits

-Christianity is not a religion, if by “religion” we mean a set of techniques or ritual requirements by which men think to reach God, appease him, or win his favor.
-Such religions–and they are legion–breed only fear, toil, and frustration.
-They are the very antithesis of the free gift of life that God invites us to receive–in all simplicity and gratitude–by receiving Christ as our Savior and Friend.
+Christianity is not a religion, if by religion we mean a set of techniques or ritual requirements by which men hope to reach God, appease him, or win his favor.
+Such religions—and they are legion—breed only fear, toil, and frustration.
+They are the very antithesis of the free gift of life that God invites us to receive, in all simplicity and gratitude, by receiving Christ as our Savior and Friend.
 Once and for all, and always ever after.

 Nor is Christianity essentially a philosophy.
-True, the Bible provides ample material from which to construct, not simply a worldview, but the one true worldview–the holy grail of all philosophy.
+True, the Bible provides ample material from which to construct, not simply a worldview, but the one true worldview: the holy grail of all true philosophy.
 But to what end does God give so great a wisdom?
-That we might have life–and that we might have it more abundantly.
+That we might have life, and that we might have it more abundantly.

 Nor is Christianity essentially an ethical system.
 Yes, God is a holy sovereign over his universe; and yes, he has therefore laid down his Law.
 But holiness and lawkeeping are not ends in themselves.
 Rather, God’s laws are like a corral, fencing us in and keeping us on safe turf.
 But the real purpose of the corral—the one nearest and dearest to God’s heart—is that we might be free to graze and run and kick up our heels with him!
 In short, that we might live.

 Coming Home to Stay

 Have you ever been to the moon, spiritually speaking?
 The Christians in Asia had.
 And to Death Valley and Antarctica as well.
 They had been deceived.
 They had lost touch with the living One who came to give them life.
-John wrote to awaken them to the death all around them, and to get them back home.
+John wrote to awaken them to the death all around them, and to bring them back home.

 In these difficult last days, when the moonscape of our present evil world abounds with so many deadly counterfeits, let’s listen to what the apostle has to say.

-Let remember that God sent his Son, so that through him we might live.
+Let’s remember that God sent his Son so that through him we might live.